Five-year Goals and Associated Interim Benchmarks

 By 2021-22, UNC-Chapel Hill will reduce by 50% the achievement gap in undergraduate degree efficiency between male students and female students.

 From UNC-Chapel Hill: The most remarkable gains among Carolina Covenant Scholars have been made by men.
-These gains have been especially pronounced among black and African American men, whose graduation rates have nearly doubled since the Covenant was established in 2003.
-Support programs designed to students during all aspects of their college lives help address graduation and retention issues for students from traditionally underrepresented backgrounds in higher education and welcomes any individual interested in participating.
-Student-success professionals on campus support all students on their path to graduation by encouraging them to identify their individual strengths and to take full advantage of campus resources designed to help them succeed.
+These gains have been especially pronounced among black and African American men, whose graduation rates have nearly doubled since the Covenant was established in 2004.
+Support programs designed to assist students during all aspects of their college lives help address graduation and retention issues for those from traditionally underrepresented backgrounds in higher education and welcomes any individual interested in participating.
+Student-success professionals support all students on their path to graduation by encouraging them to identify their individual strengths and to take advantage of campus resources designed to help them succeed while at the university as well as to help prepare them for their lives after graduation.

 Undergraduate Degree Efficiency